50/50 Custody in Wisconsin

 50/50 custody orders maximize a child’s time with both parents

-50/50 child custody is when both parents equally share physical custody of their children.
-There are different versions of joint custody schedules in this situation.
-A 50/50 joint custody schedule depends on the work of the parents, the relationship they each have with their children and the ages of the children.
+50/50 child custody is when parents equally share physical custody of their children.
+While no two joint custody situations are ever exactly the same, they try to maximize the time the child has with each parent.
+The specifics of a 50/50 joint custody schedule depends on the work of the parents, the relationship they have with their children and the ages of the children themselves.

 Joint Physical Placement

-Joint physical custody (also know as 50/50 placement) refers to the lodging care of the child.
+Joint physical custody (also known as 50/50 placement) refers to where the child is living at a given time as opposed to who has decision-making ability over the child (legal custody).
 Sometimes referred to as joint physical care, joint physical custody allows the child to frequently live in the home of each parent.
 In order for joint physical custody to exist, both parents will need to agree on a placement schedule with the approval of the family courts.

-Joint physical custody is extremely popular because it gives the child fairly equal time with each parent.
+Joint physical custody is an extremely popular custody option because it gives the child much more time with each parent.

-Although joint physical custody allows both parents to play equal roles in their child’s life, it doesn’t necessarily mean exactly 50/50 placement.
-The court does not clearly define a required amount of time for each parent to spend, the court looks to maximize time with both parents.
+Although joint physical custody allows both parents to play equal roles in their child’s life, it doesn’t necessarily mean exactly 50/50 placement time.
+The court does not clearly define a required amount of time for each parent to spend, and instead looks to maximize time with both parents.

 Joint Legal Custody

 All of the rights for joint legal custody fall under “major decisions.”
-Simple decisions that come up in the child’s day-to-day life can be made without consulting the other parent.
-These decisions lie in the hands of whichever parent has custody at the time a decision needs to be made.
+Simple decisions that come up in the child’s day-to-day life, like what to pack for lunch or bed time, can be made without consulting the other parent.
+These small, non-major decisions lie in the hands of whichever parent has custody at the time it needs to be made.
+This includes emergencies, such as a parent needing to take the child to the emergency room.

 Get Answers from Top Rated Attorneys